jvalon9455/Read-Me-Generator/Develop/generate.md

-# Read Me Generator
+# sdfs

    ## Description
-  This project shows how to dynamically create a ReadMe
+  sdfsd

   # Table of Contents
   [Description](#description)

   [Installation](#installation)

   [Usage](#usage)

   [Contributors](#contributors)

   [Test](#test)

   ## Installation
-  You can install it by doing something
+  sdfsd

   ## Usage
-  Just answer the questions and let the generator do its magic
+  sdfsdf

   ## License
-  Apache
+  MIT

   ## Contributors
-  Classmates and previous class videos
+  undefined

   ## Tests
-  You're doing it
+  sdfsdf

   ## Questions
-  You can find recent repos at jimmy
+  You can find recent repos at sdf
-  If you have any questions contact me at jimmy.com
+  If you have any questions contact me at sdf